How to Seek Laylat-ul-Qadr

 Immediately, Abu Dah Daah went home and found his wife and children playing in the garden.
 "Leave the garden!" shouted Abu Dah Daah, "we've sold it to Allah!
 We've sold it to Allah!"
 Some of his children had dates in their hand and he snached the dates from them and threw them back into the garden.
 "We've sold it to Allah!"

-When Abu Dah Daah was later martyred in the battle of Uhud, Rasul Allah (Sallallahu alaihi wa sallam) stood over his slain body and remarked, "How many shady palm trees does Abu Dah Daah now have in paradise?"
+When Abu Dah Daah was later martyred in the battle of Uhud, Rasul Allah (Sallallahu alaihi wa sallam) stood over his slain body and remarked,

 What did Abu Dah Daah lose?
 Dates?
 Bushes?
 Dirt?
 What did he gain?
 He gained a Jannah whose expanse is the heavens and the earth.